-The Story of the Independence Palace
+The Story of the Independence Palace in Saigon

 Post World War II: in 1955, the Ngo Dinh Diem regime, representing the Republic of Vietnam and financed by America, was established.
-The palace was then renamed to the Independence Palace and became the office and residence of Ngo Dinh Diem and his family.
+The palace was then renamed the Independence Palace and became the office and residence of Ngo Dinh Diem and his family.

-How to Get to the Independence Palace
+How to Get to the Independence Palace in Saigon

 Address: 135 Nam Ky Khoi Nghia, District 1

 Its front gate is at the three-way intersection of Le Duan Street and Nam Ky Khoi Nghia Street, so you can easily recognize the building from afar.
-If you are staying in hotels in District 1, it would be a 20-minute walk or a 5-minute ride to the attraction.
+If you stay in hotels in District 1, it would be a 20-minute walk or a 5-minute ride to the attraction.
 It is also a short walk from the Saigon Central Post Office and Notre Cathedral Dame, two of the other Saigon primary attractions in Saigon’s city center.

-Independence Palace Opening Hours
+The Independence Palace in Saigon Opening Hours

 The palace opens for visitors from Monday to Sunday (including Vietnamese holidays)